jackdignamit/SOC-Automation-with-Wazuh-TheHive-and-Shuffle/README.md

 *Save the configurations by using CTRL+X, Y, and then enter key.*

 5. Restart the Cassandra service (systemctl stop/start cassandra.service) and remove all extra files under its directory using **`rm -rf /var/lib/cassandra/*`**

+      > Warning: This command deletes all Cassandra data and should only be run during initial setup.

 <img width="1047" height="264" alt="Screenshot 2025-12-07 165202" src="https://github.com/user-attachments/assets/446bd4db-fd22-4768-a969-df8d15cc546b" />